Skip Global navigation and goto content

 A lot of STDs don't have any symptoms so getting tested is the only way to know for sure.

-• Burning, itching, or pain while urinating (“peeing”) and/or frequent urination.
+• Burning, itching, or pain while urinating and/or frequent urination

-• Bleeding during sex or while NOT menstruating (“period”).
+• Bleeding during sex or while not menstruating

-• A general rash, including on the palms of the hands and the soles of the feet.
+• A generalized rash, including the palms of the hands and the soles of the feet

-• Abdominal pain and/or redness, swelling or soreness of the penis or vagina.
+• Abdominal pain and/or redness, swelling or soreness of the genitals

 Our STD Clinical Team provides the following services: